 - Angels invest in people, more often than they invest in ideas.
 That means they need to know you, or someone they trust who does know you (warm introduction).
 For credibility, they need to know you BEFORE you are asking for money.

 - Angel investors are people too.
 Investors expect you to understand their motivation, respect their time, and show your integrity in all actions.
 They probably won’t respond well to high-pressure sales tactics, information overload, or bribes.

 - Angels like to “touch and feel” their investments, so they are generally only interested in local opportunities.
 It won’t help your case or your workload to do an email blast and follow-up with 60,000 members around the world.

 But now to answer one of the most common questions I get “How do I find angel investors?”
-With today’s access to the Internet, and Google searches, it really isn’t that hard.
+With today’s access to Google, it really isn’t that hard.
 Here are the largest flocks:

 - Angel Capital Association (ACA).
 The ACA membership includes more than 150 angel groups and 20 affiliate members from 49 US states and 6 Canadian provinces.
 These groups represent more than 6,500 angels and are funding approximately 800 new companies each year and managing an ongoing portfolio of more than 5,000 companies throughout North America.